 Increases your energy levels.

 Is morning sickness making you tired?
-The good news is water can help combat fatigue.
+The good news is that water can help combat fatigue.
 Water helps to energize your muscles because a good balance of fluids in the body contributes to the proper performance of your cells.
 When your muscles are energized for the day, you will find it easier to do everyday tasks without feeling worn out.

 Prevents bladder infections.